writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 ============

 Welcome to our brand new **Online Conference Sponsorship Prospectus**.
-This document has been updated from the original :doc:`prospectus` for our Portland 2020 conference, including new benefits and expanded value across our community.
+This document has been adapted from the original :doc:`prospectus` for our Portland 2020 conference to reflect the virtual conference, including new benefits and increased value across our community.

 We're excited to work with the organizations in our community to build the best possible event in 2020.
 In particular, we would love your feedback on sponsorship levels and benefits.
-We've expanded the offerings and have introduced a lot of new things, but please let us know if there are other points of interaction with our community that would be valuable for you.
+We expanded the offerings and introduced a lot of new things, but please let us know if there are other points of interaction with our community that would be valuable for you.

 Concept